The Mummy's Curse: Plot

-Cajun Joe (Kurt Katch) finds the girl wandering listlessly in the swamps, calling out the name "Kharis".
-He takes her to Tante Berthe (Ann Codee), the owner of the local pub, who aids the girl.
+Cajun Joe finds the girl wandering listlessly in the swamps, calling out the name "Kharis".
+He takes her to Tante Berthe, the owner of the local pub, who aids the girl.
 Later, Kharis finds her there and murders Berthe, as Ananka flees into the night.

-Ananka is soon found lying unconscious beside the road by Halsey and Betty Walsh (Kay Harding), the niece of Pat Walsh.
+Ananka is soon found lying unconscious beside the road by Halsey and Betty Walsh, the niece of Pat Walsh.
 While in their care, and although apparently suffering from amnesia, the girl displays an incredible knowledge of ancient Egypt.
-Her stay at Halsey's camp is again interrupted by the appearance of Kharis, and the kindly physician, Dr. Cooper (Holmes Herbert), is killed.
+Her stay at Halsey's camp is again interrupted by the appearance of Kharis, and the kindly physician, Dr. Cooper, is killed.
 She again takes flight, and Halsey and the others go in search of her.

 Fleeing the monster after he attacks and kills Cajun Joe, she comes to Betty's tent seeking refuge.
 However, Kharis is not far behind.
 He enters the tent and whisks away his Princess, leaving the horrified Betty unhurt.

 Betty asks Ragheb for his help in finding Dr. Halsey.
 The treacherous disciple has other ideas, and takes her to the monastery instead.
 Zandaab, having already administered the tana fluid to the young Ananka, is angered to find Ragheb making advances on Betty.
 He orders her death, but Ragheb kills him instead.
 Halsey arrives, tracking them from the camp after finding Betty's tent destroyed.
 A struggle ensues between Ragheb and Halsey, until Kharis intervenes.
 The creature, sensing Ragheb's betrayal, advances on his former ally.

-Locking himself inside a cell-like room, Ragheb is powerless to do anything but watch as Kharis literally brings down the walls on the two of them.
+Locking himself inside a cell-like room, Ragheb is powerless to do anything but watch as Kharis brings down the walls on the two of them.
 Halsey, Betty and the rest find the mummified remains of Ananka in the adjoining room.